renebrandel/dsql-local-simulator/README.md

 # DSQL Local Simulator (**un**official)

-A PostgreSQL Docker container hosted on port 5432 with an extension to block unsupported SQL statements in Amazon Aurora DSQL.
+This is a **PROTOTYPE** PostgreSQL Docker container hosted on port 5432 that simulates the SQL expression support matrix found in [Amazon Aurora DSQL](https://aws.amazon.com/rds/aurora/dsql/).

 This is an unofficial simulator and IS NOT 100% equivalent to the actual live Amazon Aurora DSQL service.
 The list of unsupported features are based on the following [official documentation](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/working-with-postgresql-compatibility-unsupported-features.html).